theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 Finally we will come back here, perhaps for a coffee

-Bob Connolly Director of Marketing may say a few words on why this is a wonderful place to prow old.
+Bob Connolly Director of Marketing may say a few words on why this is a wonderful place to grow old.

 And I will stay on for questions and answers